 Is it ever too soon to start watching holiday films?
-Whether you wait until after Thanksgiving to crack your first holiday flick, or binge on Christmas in July, here is a roundup of some of the best holiday films available to stream on Amazon this season, including free Prime options, rentals, and a few purchase-only*.
+Whether you wait until after Thanksgiving to crack your first holiday flick, or binge on Christmas in July, here is a roundup of some of the best holiday films available to stream on Amazon this season, including free Prime options as well as rentals*.

 We have you covered from the classic to the cult classic of Christmas viewing.